MicrosoftDocs/microsoft-style-guide/styleguide/a-z-word-list-term-collections/a/antispyware.md

 ---
-title: antispyware - Microsoft Style Guide
+title: Antispyware - Microsoft Style Guide
+description: This article outlines use of the term antispyware per Microsoft style guidelines, with an example.
 author: pallep
 ms.author: pallep
 ms.date: 01/19/2018